 - Be properly admitted to the university;

-- Submit all transcripts of college coursework from other institutions to the Records Office;
+- Submit all transcripts of college coursework from other institutions to the Admissions Office;

-- Request the major department to send an approved degree plan to the Records Office.
-Students in online programs may make these arrangements through their academic advisors.
+- Request the major department to notify the Records Office of your eligibility.
+This will be confirmed in Degree Audit.
+Students in online programs may make these arrangements through their academic advisors;

 - Achieve a grade point average of 2.00 on a 4.00 scale (or 2.50 depending on the degree program) on all Lamar University coursework in the degree program;